zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

-   consensus failures, (ii) it allows us to specialize the VM much more, eg. by having a 32 byte word size, (iii) it allows us not to have a very complex external dependency which may lead to installation difficulties, and (iv) a full security review of Ethereum specific to our particular security needs would necessitate a security review of the external VM anyway, so the effort savings are not that large.
+   consensus failures, (ii) it allows us to specialize the VM much more, eg. by having a 32 byte word size, (iii) it allows us not to have a very complex external dependency which may lead to installation difficulties, and (iv) a full security review of Expanse specific to our particular security needs would necessitate a security review of the external VM anyway, so the effort savings are not that large.
 -  **Using a variable extendable memory size** - we deemed a fixed